 Barry Sanders is the most recent induction for the Motor City.
 The legendary running back was welcomed to Canton in 2004.

-Expect Calvin Johnson to be added to the list after he’s eligible in 2021.
+Calvin Johnson was added to the list in 2021.

 Hall of Famers for Detroit Lions

 Barry Sanders (1989-98)